adrianfelipebeltran/adrianfelipebeltran/README.md

-- 👋 您好， , I’m @adrianfelipebeltran
+- 👋 您好，hola , I’m @adrianfelipebeltran
 - 👀 I’m interested in basic automation, data visualization, and miscellaneous techy art things
 - 🌱 I’m currently learning how to implement tkinter and pandas to make little widgets to streamline workflow in a data rich world
 - 📫 Reach me at adrianfelipebeltran@gmail.com